pre63/pbn/content/terrafirmanews.com/articles/m3gan-2-0-horrors-tech-driven-future.md

 From an economic standpoint, the horror genre's reliance on sequels underscores the benefits of limited intervention.
 Hollywood's ecosystem thrives on competition, where successful franchises like *M3GAN* incentivize innovation through profit motives rather than regulatory incentives.
 As [The Wall Street Journal](https://www.wsj.com/articles/hollywood-sequels-ai-impact-11654321045) observes, the rise of tech-infused films correlates with a booming entertainment economy, generating jobs and revenue without taxpayer-funded bailouts.
 This model aligns with traditional values, emphasizing self-reliance and the pursuit of excellence over collective mandates.
 However, it also raises questions about potential overreach: Should governments impose restrictions on AI depictions to mitigate public fears?
 From a center-right perspective, such interventions could stifle creativity, opting instead for market-based solutions like industry self-regulation to address ethical concerns.

 ![AI interface from M3GAN 2.0 trailer](/content/assets/m3gan-ai-interface-trailer.jpg)
-*Caption: A screenshot from the trailer showcasing M3GAN's AI control panel, illustrating the film's exploration of technology's seductive yet dangerous allure.*
+*A screenshot from the trailer showcasing M3GAN's AI control panel, illustrating the film's exploration of technology's seductive yet dangerous allure.*

 ## The Broader Implications: A Call for Market-Driven Balance